sanathPSuvarna/sanathPSuvarna/README.md

 - 👋 Hi, I’m @sanathPSuvarna
-- 👀 I’m interested in CS and Everything around it
+- 👀 I’m interested in full stack and Everything around it
-- 🌱 I’m currently studying CS

 <!---
 sanathPSuvarna/sanathPSuvarna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.